Here’s a list of questions I am frequently asked (if you have a question to add to this list, add it to the comments section below):

 - The esplanade, cycle path, tidal steps, and bombing platform are now in place.
 The space looks great and has 100s of visitors every day

-- Other ideas that have been suggested to me are: removing the rail, adding a line of restaurant and cafes closer to the water, and developing the open air carpark into something else
+- Ideas that have been suggested to me are: removing the rail, adding a line of restaurant and cafes closer to the water, and developing the open air carpark into something else